jyn514/jyn514.github.io/content/tokens-too-cheap-to-meter.md

 [intel-6-1]: https://www.intel.com/content/www/us/en/newsroom/news/data-center/intel-software-optimizations-boost-ai-inference-in-mlperf-v6-1.html

+## Improvements that help hosted AI

-## Mixture-of-Experts
+### Mixture-of-Experts

 Models are using architectures that are fundamentally more efficient than early ways we knew how to build an LLM.

 Early LLMs were based around "dense" models.
 This means that every part of the model is "activated" (runs a matrix multiplication) on every input.
-Recent architectures use "Mixture-of-Experts" (MoE) architectures to deactivate "specialized" layers when they aren't necessary.
+Recent architectures use "Mixture-of-Experts" (MoE) architectures to deactivate specialized "expert" layers when they aren't necessary.
 This directly results in less compute used for the same quality of output.
 In the graph below, a model can be *7x smaller* (6B ➝ 0.8B parameters) while achieving the same performance on benchmarks ([source][greater-leverage]):